-Changing patterns of selection into school are an obvious potential explanation, which we explore in detail in Section 6.
-We follow the convention in the literature by defining 'school quality' as a simple conditional average - the literacy rate conditional on a certain number of years of schooling.
-Our primary interest lies in documenting trends in this statistic.
-Nevertheless, it bears emphasizing that school quality defined this way may decline (as we observe in practice in a plurality of countries) when the causal effect of schooling deteriorates, or when enrollment expands (as we observe in almost all countries) if marginal students have lower scholastic ability.
+Changing patterns of selection into school are an obvious potential explanation for declines in measured quality, which we explore in detail in Section 6.
+This is particularly salient given the dramatic increase in average years of schooling observed in most countries in our sample over this time frame, and the possibility that marginal students possessed lower levels of non-school inputs in the human capital production function (e.g., worse nutrition).
 Indeed, we find that on average the selection of pupils into schooling on the basis of height, a characteristic largely determined prior to schooling decisions, weakens over time.
-Furthermore, in countries and time periods where enrollment expanded more rapidly, school quality declined more quickly, consistent with (though clearly not definitive proof of) a selection effect.
-Controlling for pupil height or local enrollment trends significantly dampens the measured downward trend in school quality for women but not for men in our overall sample, and leaves a significant negative trend in both cases.
-We also find, on average, no significant trend break in observed school quality when countries abolished user fees for primary schooling, a policy change which putatively expanded access to schooling for marginal pupils.
+Furthermore, in countries and time periods where enrollment expanded more rapidly, education quality declined more quickly, consistent with (though clearly not definitive proof of) a selection effect.
+Controlling for pupil height or local enrollment trends significantly dampens the measured downward trend in education quality in our overall sample, but leaves a significant negative trend for both men and women.
+Furthermore, average adult height among individuals who went to school is increasing over this period, implying that entering pupils may have been better prepared in absolute terms even if they comprised a less select group relative terms.
+We also find, on average, no significant trend break in observed education quality when countries abolished user fees for primary schooling, a policy change which putatively expanded access to schooling for marginal pupils.

 Our results add a new dimension (i.e., the evolution of quality over time) to the large literature measuring human capital around the world, with relevance for a variety of empirical applications.
-The most widely used human capital measure in the economics, due to Barro and Lee [2013], focuses exclusively on quantity rather than quality.
+The most widely used human capital measure in the economics, based on Barro and Lee [1993] and subsequent updates, focused initially on quantity rather than quality.
 More recent work has incorporated richer measures of education quality, but this has come at the cost of either limited coverage for the developing world, or short time series [Yue Yin, 2018, Sulis et al., 2020, Gustafsson, 2016, Van Damme and Bellens, 2017, Kraay, 2018, Patel and Sandefur, 2020].
-By combining a quality dimension with long time series and broad developing country coverage, the results here would potentially enable future work to revisit earlier cross-country findings on the determinants of test-score performance, and conversely, the role of education quality in promoting economic development [Hanushek and Wossmann, 2006, Wossmann and Hanushek, 2007].
+4By combining a quality dimension with long time series and broad

+4The World Bank's Harmonized Learning Outcomes, based on early work by Altinok and Murselli [2007] and extended and refined in Altinok et al. [2018], is an important instance of this approach, which covers a large number of developing countries and reports figures from 1965 onward.
+Note, however, that the actual testing data before 1990 covers only 23, mostly advanced economies, increasingly gradually thereafter.
+Thus in more recent applications the World Bank has restricted focus to a 2000-2017 timeframe [Angrist et al., 2021].
+Our approach here sacrifices some of the richness of the learning assessments used in this test developing country coverage, the results here would potentially enable future work to revisit earlier cross-country findings on the determinants of test-score performance, and conversely, the role of education quality in promoting economic development [Hanushek and Wossmann, 2006, Wossmann and Hanushek, 2007].
 As an illustration, we find a strong correlation of quality with subsequent economic growth in our developing country sample, though this finding is not robust to controlling for unobserved country effects.